Curriculum by Grade Level

 First Grade students explore broader concepts and refine their academic skills while they continue to learn and practice through play.

 Flexible, ability-based, small- and whole-group instruction allows students to work at their own level in both reading and math.
 Small reading groups meet daily and include formal reading instruction using leveled trade books, comprehension strategies, and vocabulary work.

 Writing Workshop is an integral piece of the First Grade curriculum.
 Students learn the writing process by creating a draft and revising, editing, and publishing works in nonfiction, fiction, and poetry.

 The mathematics program in First Grade centers problem-solving and conceptual understanding.
-Through the Math in Focus curriculum, students develop a deep understanding of foundational concepts.
+Throughout the year, students develop a deep understanding of foundational math concepts.
 They use concrete materials to explore number patterns and operations, geometric shapes, measurement, and data.
 Math games, as well as partner and small group work, encourage collaboration and flexible thinking.
 Students also begin to use pictures and mathematical symbols to communicate their reasoning.

 Each week First Grade students also participate in Specials classes—Art, Library, Music, Physical Education, Science, and Spanish—that further enrich the curriculum.